Q: Describe what you publish in 25 characters or less.

 Q: If you publish writing, how much of a piece do you read before making the decision to reject it?

-A: Every poem is read in its entirety by a member of the editorial staff.
-The editorial staff will stop reading a prose piece as soon as it is determined that it is not poetic in nature.
+A: Every poem is read in its entirety by at least one member of the editorial staff.

 Q: What additional evaluations, if any, does a piece go through before it is accepted?